 The Faculty of Oriental Studies, part of the University’s Humanities division, is home to a broad and varied teaching and research programme in the history, literatures, languages, politics, religions, and cultures of South and Inner Asia.
-The Contemporary South Asian Studies Programme (CSASP) covers study of the South Asian region and offers a unique one year MSt in Contemporary India Studies.
-Oriental Studies and the Faculty of History jointly offer a one-year MSt in Modern South Asian Studies and Oriental Studies also offers a two-year MPhil which gives students an in-depth understanding of the histories, societies, and cultures of South Asia and neighbouring regions, alongside the intensive study of one South Asian language from a choice of Hindi, Urdu, Bengali, Brajbhasha, Sanskrit, Tibetan, Persian, and Nepali.
+The Contemporary South Asian Studies Programme (CSASP) covers study of the South Asian region and offers a 12-month MSc in Modern South Asian Studies and 21-month MPhil in Modern South Asian Studies (both of which are run in conjunction with the Faculty of Oriental Studies).
+Students on each of these courses have the opportunity to choose either the Contemporary India stream, or the Modern South Asia stream, and teaching encompasses scholars from both the Humanities and Social Science Divisions alongside the intensive study of one South Asian language from a choice of Hindi, Urdu, Bengali, Brajbhasha, Sanskrit, Tibetan, Persian, and Nepali.
 Graduates can also study for an MPhil in Tibetan and Himalayan Studies.

 The Faculty of Oriental Studies works closely with the Asian Studies Centre at St Antony’s College, founded in 1982.
 The Asian Studies Centre is primarily a co-ordinating organisation which exists to bring together specialists from a wide variety of different disciplines.
 Geographically, the Centre predominantly covers South, Southeast and East Asia and is home to the weekly South Asian History Seminar Series, which brings together scholars and students working on the region from across the University, many belonging to disciplines such as history, anthropology, politics, sociology and literature.
 The Asian Studies Centre is keen to support comparative research on Asia, and research on regional themes, to encourage debate and dialogue within the diverse student body of St Antony’s College and across the University more generally.